-At the time of Hurricanes Dolly and Ike in 2008, only four members of TWIA's executive leadership team had prior insurance carrier experience outside of TWIA.
-TWIA was a very small company for most of its existence, and many of its former managers lacked the requisite skills and experience to perform effectively after the Association experienced significant growth and a large influx of claims.
-Today, following the replacement of almost all of TWIA's executive team, leadership has significantly more experience, including experience with large carriers other than TWIA.
-Moreover, the new management team brings to TWIA a broader range of experience and a greater focus on accountability than ever before and has established new processes and standards consistent with industry best practices.
+Today, following the replacement of almost all of TWIA's previous executive team, leadership has significantly more experience, including extensive experience with large carriers other than TWIA.
+The new executive leadership team brings to TWIA a broader range of skills and experience with nearly 150 years of cumulative carrier experience, 90% with national carriers.
+The TWIA Board of Directors and management have a greater focus on accountability than ever before, and have established new processes and standards consistent with industry best practices.